 Macy Watts: I’ve always been a big history buff (working at Tryon Palace, reading biographies for fun, etc..), and I’ve always had an interest in working with youth.
 I also had some of the best history/social studies teachers ever when I was in middle and high school, and they inspired me to go into education.
 So, when you put those things together it sent me in the direction of becoming a major in History/Social Studies Education and it was the best decision I made!

-MW: The faculty and staff in the department are so helpful and lead by example in how to be a professional educator in the field.
+MW: The faculty and staff in the department were so helpful and led by example in how to be a professional educator in the field.
 The History Dept. and the History/Social Studies Education curriculum really prepares you for the field, with courses like “Teaching History with New Media (Digital Tools)”, "Introduction to Secondary History Education," and RCOE's “Teaching High School Social Studies.”
 There are also many options of History courses you get to take within the department.

 Why does history, and social studies, matter?